R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Discussion

 In general, we see that R-PointHop works extremely well for the object registration case and also matches the performance with PPFNet for indoor registration.
 However, there exist some recent exemplary networks (e.g., \cite{gojcic2019perfect}) that have a higher recall on the 3DMatch dataset.
 The eight octant partitioning operation in the feature construction step fails to encode better local structure information for point clouds from this dataset.
 Since R-PointHop is based on successive aggregation of local neighborhood information, an initial set of attributes that captures better local neighborhood structure can help improve the performance.
 One such choice could be the FPFH descriptor.

-For ModelNet40, we see that the performance degrades when the amount of overlap reduces and also with higher noise.
+For ModelNet40, we see that the performance {of R-PointHop} degrades when the amount of overlap reduces {or the amount of} noise increases.
 One reason is the stability of LRF.
 It is observed that a larger neighborhood number tends to compensate for noise and surface variations in our experiments on the 3DMatch dataset.
 However, when the number of points in a dataset is small, we cannot opt for more points in finding LRF.
-Although RANSAC offers a more robust solution, we see the need of a fine alignment step.
-That is, we need some ICP iterations to get tighter alignment.
+Although RANSAC offers a more robust solution, a fine alignment step {may be necessary}.
+That is, some ICP iterations {may achieve} a tighter alignment.